Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/admin/get-help-with-domains/remove-a-domain.md

 ## <a name="how-long-does-it-take-for-a-domain-to-be-removed"></a>Etki alanının kaldırılması ne kadar sürer?

-Güvenlik grupları, dağıtım listeleri, kullanıcılar ve Microsoft 365 grupları gibi birçok yerde başvurulmuyorsa Microsoft 365'in etki alanını kaldırması 5 dakika kadar sürebilir.
+Güvenlik grupları, dağıtım listeleri, kullanıcılar, diğer adlar, paylaşılan posta kutuları, kaynak posta kutuları ve Microsoft 365 grupları gibi birçok yerde başvurulmazsa Microsoft 365'in etki alanını kaldırması beş dakika kadar sürebilir.
 Etki alanını kullanan çok fazla başvuru varsa, etki alanının kaldırılması saatler (bir gün) sürebilir.

 If you have hundreds or thousands of users, use PowerShell to query for all users and then move them to another domain.
 Otherwise, it's possible for a handful of users to be missed in the UI, and then when you go to remove the domain, you won't be able to and you won't know why.
 See [Set-MsolUserPrincipalName](/powershell/module/msonline/set-msoluserprincipalname) for more information.
 To set the default domain, use [Set-MsolDomain](/powershell/module/msonline/set-msoldomain).